masa213f/go-util/README.md

 # go-util

-a personal helper library for go
+go-util is a personal helper library for go.